possibilities/commit-creator/readme.md

 ## Test scripts

-Warning: these invoke Claude Code and use real tokens
+Warning: These invoke Claude Code and use real tokens and push to real gitub repos.
+Run at your own discretion.